JAlcocerT/JAlcocerT/content/blog/ai_live_search.md

 Key Features:
 - **Database Connectivity**: Latitude can connect to a variety of databases and data warehouses, providing flexibility for different environments and data sources.
 - **Parameterized SQL Queries as API Endpoints**: It allows users to create parameterized SQL queries and expose them as API endpoints, making it easy to query data dynamically and integrate with other systems.
-- **Interactive Visualizations**: Latitude supports interactive data visualizations in frontend frameworks (such as React, Svelte, and Vue), or alternatively, it can display them within iframes for easy embedding in web pages.
+- **Interactive Visualizations**: Latitude supports interactive data visualizations in front-end frameworks (such as React, Svelte, and Vue), or alternatively, it can display them within iframes for easy embedding in web pages.
 - **Caching for Performance**: The framework includes built-in caching, which optimizes query performance and reduces the load on databases by storing previously queried results.
 - **Security**: Latitude is SSL-ready and includes protections against SQL injection, ensuring secure communication between the client and the database.
 - **Community-driven**: The project encourages contributions from developers, fostering an active open-source community.